Karma Karnak, Luxor, Egypt - Karma Club

 Visit the largest open-air museum in the world, the “Karnak Temple” in Luxor, and don’t skip the enchanting light show.
 Discover the secrets behind the temple’s ancient name, Thebes, and explore its significant monuments.
 You don’t want to miss the opportunity to experience the Pharaohs’ various achievements, do you?
 As you pass through the gates of Luxor, you will be stunned by this notable city that won immortality through its giant monuments and magnificent temples.

-THE PRICE US$45 PER PERSON
+THE PRICE IS US$45 PER PERSON

 Hot Air Balloon